jsonerrorsapihttpdebugging

 What Is HTTP 415 Unsupported Media Type?

-A 415 Unsupported Media Type response means the server refuses your request because it does not recognize or accept the Content-Type of the request body you sent.
-The request itself is well-formed, but the server will not process this type of content.
+A 415 Unsupported Media Type response means the server refuses your request because it does not support the Content-Type you declared for the request body.
+It is not a problem with your JSON being malformed — it is that the server does not know what format it is receiving.

-This almost always happens when you send a JSON body without the `Content-Type: application/json` header.
+This almost always happens when sending a JSON body without the Content-Type: application/json header.

 javascript